xarical/Flat-Notifs/README.md

 A Discord bot for Flat.io that forwards notifications from Flat.io, sending them to you in Discord DMs.
-Built in Python.
+Built in Python using Discord.py

 Features:
 - multi-user support